twbs/blog/src/_posts/2020-11-11-bootstrap-5-alpha-3.md

 - Spinners now slow down when reduced motion is enabled rather than stopping outright
 - Fix inconsistent whitespace in breadcrumbs

-See all the changes in the [v5 Alpha 3 project board](https://github.com/twbs/bootstrap/projects/22) and be sure to [read the Migration guide](https://v5.getbootstrap.com/docs/5.0/migration/) for details on what's changed since Alpha 2.
+See all the changes in the [v5 Alpha 3 project board](https://github.com/twbs/bootstrap/projects/22) and [v5 alpha 3 release changelog](https://github.com/twbs/bootstrap/releases/tag/v5.0.0-alpha3).
+Be sure to [read the Migration guide](https://v5.getbootstrap.com/docs/5.0/migration/) for details on what's changed since Alpha 2.

 ## Coming in Beta 1